-Presentations on basic income to the World Bank, Washington DC, the Danish Disruption Council, Herning (Denmark), the welfare committee of the Icelandic parliament (by video link), a basic income group in Biddulph (UK), the London Book Club (UK), the SOAS Economics and Finance Society (London, UK), the Headstrong Club in Lewes (UK), and the University of Sheffield (UK) and the cross-party group on basic income of the Scottish Parliament (Edinburgh, UK).
+Presentations on basic income to the World Bank, Washington DC, the Danish Disruption Council, Herning (Denmark), the welfare committee of the Icelandic parliament (by video link), a basic income group in Biddulph (UK), the London Book Club (UK), the SOAS Economics and Finance Society (London, UK), the Headstrong Club in Lewes (UK), the University of Sheffield (UK) and the cross-party group on basic income of the Scottish Parliament (Edinburgh, UK).

 Talk on "the future of capitalism" at the 2018 edition of 24 Hours organised by Deutsche Telecom, Munich (Germany), 18-19 June 2018.

 Talk on the precariat to the European Leadership Platform Annual Leadership Conference, Amsterdam (Netherlands), 11 October 2018.

 Adviser on basic income to John McDonnell, Shadow Chancellor of the Exchequer.